2013–14 FA Cup: Qualifying rounds

-All of the teams entering the competition that are not members of either the Premier League or the Football League had to compete in the qualifying rounds to win a place in the competition proper.
-The qualifying rounds decide which 32 non-league teams play in the first round proper.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Macclesfield Town, Hednesford Town, Grimsby Town, Lincoln City, Kidderminster Harriers, Wrexham, Southport, Corby Town, Tamworth, Stourbridge, FC Halifax Town, Alfreton Town, Brackley Town, Gateshead, Sutton United, Barnet, Hereford United, Dartford, St Albans City, Boreham Wood, Dover Athletic, Gloucester City, Salisbury City, Bishop's Stortford, Cambridge United, Shortwood United, Braintree Town, Luton Town, Welling United, Biggleswade Town, Daventry Town and Staines Town.

+Shortwood United, Biggleswade Town and Daventry Town were appearing in the competition proper for the first time.
+This was also the first season in which Shortwood United progressed further in the FA Cup than their higher-ranked crosstown rivals Forest Green Rovers.
+Of the other qualifying clubs, Hednesford Town and Welling United had last featured in the first round in 2005-06 and St Albans City had last done so in 2002-03.

 First round proper

 The first round draw took place on Sunday 27 October at 1.35pm.
 A total of 80 teams will compete, 32 of which having progressed from the Fourth Qualifying Round and 48 clubs from the Football League.
 The 48 Football League clubs that will enter the first round proper comprise Football League One and Football League Two.
 The lowest ranked sides in this round were Daventry Town and Shortwood United; they are the only level 8 teams left in the competition.

 Second round Proper

 The second round draw took place on Sunday 10 November at 4.10pm.
 A total of 40 teams will compete, all of which having progressed from the first round proper.
 The lowest ranked side to qualify for this round is Stourbridge.
 They are the only level 7 team left in the competition.